vrischmann/sketch/README.md

 ## Requirements

-Currently sketch only runs on macOS.
+Currently sketch runs on macOS and linux.
-It uses docker/colima (installable via homebrew) for containers.
+It uses docker/colima for containers.

+macOS: `brew install colima`
+linux: `apt install docker.io` (or equivalent for your distro)

 The [sketch.dev](https://sketch.dev) service is used to provide access to an LLM service and give you a way to access the web UI from anywhere.